How can we help you?

 When we recommend an occlusal guard for bruxism or temporomandibular joint disorder, many patients ask about the night guards and sports guards that they have seen for sale at drugstores.
 While these may be a solution in a pinch, we don’t recommend them in the long term for several reasons.

-Properly Fitting Night Guard
+Properly Fitting Night Guards in 63044

 Our occlusal guards are carefully customized to fit your mouth.
 This is important because not only will the guard be comfortable when you are wearing it, you won’t have to worry about it causing your teeth to change position.
 An improperly fitted nightguard will put pressure on your teeth, and over time, cause them to shift.
 It’s the same principle that makes Invisalign so effective, except in this case, it’s working against you!